Ludwig Cauer: Life

 He was born into a family of sculptors who operated a workshop founded by his grandfather Emil Cauer the Elder.
-After Emil's death in 1867, his father Karl and uncle Robert took over the studio and, when he was old enough, he received his first training there along with his brothers Emil, Robert and Hugo (1864-1918), who would also become sculptors of some note.
+After Emil died in 1867, his father Karl and uncle Robert took over the studio and, when he was old enough, he received his first training there along with his brothers Emil, Robert and Hugo (1864-1918), who would also become sculptors of some note.
 At the age of fifteen, his father took him on a study trip to Rome.
-After his father's death in 1885, he went to Berlin, where he worked in the studios of Albert Wolff and Reinhold Begas, passing the craftsman examination at Koblenz in 1887.
+After his father died in 1885, he went to Berlin, where he worked in the studios of Albert Wolff and Reinhold Begas, passing the craftsman examination at Koblenz in 1887.
 This was followed by a year of military service.

 He spent the years 1891 to 1893 in London then, after a brief stay in Bad Kreuznach, lived in Berlin from 1895 to 1905.
 During that time, he worked on the Siegesallee (Victory Avenue) project of Wilhelm II, also producing statues for fountains and contributing to the National Kaiser Wilhelm Monument.

 After completing his part of the Siegesallee, he began working in a simpler style.
 In 1911, he was awarded the Villa Romana Prize and spent 1912 in Florence at the Villa as a guest of the Deutscher Künstlerbund.
 He was appointed a Professor at the Prussian Academy of Arts in 1916.
 After World War I, he returned to Bad Kreuznach and concentrated mostly on funerary art.
 In 1941, the Nazi government issued a Berufsverbot (professional disqualification) against him.

 His daughter Hanna and son Eduard also became sculptors.